- F. Lynn Godfriaux

 “He’s good company.
 We get along.
 Like Mom and Dad do … did.”
 Angela released a long, ragged sigh.

-calling, and we get distracted doing something else.
+and we get distracted doing something else.
 I’m away from my computer most of the day now.
-It would help
+It would help if we could

 “I was going to have you meet him over Christmas, but you didn’t make it down.”

-again.
 Strong winds bent bare tree limbs almost ninety degrees.
-Low clouds, looking like Marley’s ghosts, raced
+Low clouds, looking like Marley’s ghosts, raced across the late

 “Did you get the job?”
 Angela asked from behind me.

-to get with the photo shoot had not gone my way.
+with the photo shoot had not gone my way.
 Feeling stubborn, I turned around.
-“You could’ve emailed me about
+“You could’ve emailed me about him.
+My

 Angela didn’t offer any comment.